Home

 R1m R2m R3m R4m R5m R1.8-million R2.6-million R4.4-million Paid by City of Cape TownResidential ResidentialLarge power producers Large producersSmall power producers Small producers

-The City of Cape Town paid R8.8-million to 1,461 customers over an eight-month period from July 2023 to February 2024 for feeding electricity into the city’s grid, according to a February 2024 media release.
-Almost 870 of those customers were residents who received an average of R2,085.
-The city pays R0.87 per kilowatt-hour (kWh) to residents and R0.77 per kWh to small and large commercial power users. urce: City of Cape Town
+The City of Cape Town paid R8.8-million to 1,461 customers between July 2023 and February 2024 for feeding electricity into the city’s grid.
+Almost 870 of those customers were residents who received an average of R2,085 each.
+The city pays 87 cents per kilowatt-hour (kWh) to residents and 77 cents per kWh to small and large commercial power users.
+Source: City of Cape Town

 Feed-in Q&A